You know your business, but your stakeholders don’t.

 A Cavanaugh Feasibility Study includes:

-This should support the financial information supplied in the study by analyzing the processes in a summary format to do long term planning and troubleshooting and confirm the intended inputs, outputs, fields, program and procedures.
+- Technical Feasibility – Your stakeholders don’t want to be lost in technical jargon – they want an explanation in terms they can understand to overcome their skepticism.
+A Technical Feasibility Analysis should support the financial information supplied in the study by analyzing the processes in a summary format to do long term planning and troubleshooting and confirm the intended inputs, outputs, fields, program and procedures.

 Guarantors, such as USDA and EPA, similarly require a third-party validated Feasibility Study prior to providing grants and loan guarantees.
 In fact, the USDA has developed guidelines and templates for the development of Feasibility Studies for these purposes.
 The USDA guidelines are often referred to by other State and Federal agencies, as well as banks and lenders.
 (More information about the USDA guidance can be found here).